huijunwu/libgdx-ai-wiki/Behavior-Trees.md

 - _comment_ starts with `#` and extends up to the first newline character

-As you can notice, everything is optional, meaning that an empty line is legal.
+As you can notice, everything is optional in a line, meaning that the empty line is legal.

-#### Using enumerations and distributions
+#### Using enumerations and distributions in attribute values
-It's worth noting the special use of strings in case of enumerations and distributions:
+It's worth noting the special use of strings for attribute values representing enumerations and distributions:
 - enums: the string is the non-case-sensitive name of the enum constant like, for instance, "sequence" and "selector" for the policy attribute of the parallel task.
 - distributions: are a comma-separated string of the form "distributionType,arg1,arg2,..." where
   * distributionType can be `constant`, `uniform`, `gaussian` and `triangular`